Cuisine of the Midwestern United States: Kansas

 Potluck suppers, farmhouse meals and after-church Sunday dinners are part of the food culture of Kansas.
 Smoked brisket, pork shoulder, short ribs, hot wings, and fried chicken are served with sides like macaroni and cheese, mashed potatoes, string beans, jalapeno poppers, jello salads, and cheesy potatoes and some places still offer whole hog barbecue.
 Kansas is a cattle producing state so pot roasts and steak dinners are staples of the local diet.

 Classic comfort foods like fried chicken and chicken fried steak are standard diner fare.
 Chili is served alongside cinnamon rolls in a commonly found but unlikely pairing.
-Breakfast burritos are filled with scrambled eggs and fillings like potatoes, salsa, cheese and tomatillos.
-Other offerings include pastor, carnitas, carne asada, pork rind and tinga.

 Pies include cherry pie, coconut meringue pie and coconut cream pie.

 Bierock is a stuffed yeast bread filled with sausage, ground beef, cabbage and onion that was introduced by Volga Germans.
 It was a hearty, portable lunch for field laborers.
 Today, it can be found in varieties like garlic chicken or vegetable.

 Similarly, the Czech pastry kolaches are yeast buns available with a range of fruit and cheese based fillings like prune, apricot, cottage cheese, cherry, apple, peach and poppy seed.
 Cake doughnuts like pumpkin spice, maple, and caramel apple are produced seasonally.